 My son used a combination of gel pens and paint, with favorable results, although fine-tipped markers or colored pencils will also work.

 The gel pens and colored pencils allow a little finer detail than does the paint, as you can see on the shield.
 But painting is such fun that my son chose that medium for the horse.

+Either way, this UGears Knight on Horseback was a fun, relatively quick project.
 If you’re looking for creative, screen free activities for the kids in your life, spend some time browsing Timberdoodle’s website.
 You’re sure to find something to suit every child on your list.